KAttila98/NoSQL2/README.md

 * ```docker exec -it <container name> bash``` - opens a terminal in the given container.
 * [More useful commands.]
 (Https://devhints.io/docker)

 Clone or download this repo.
+Checkout the `eng` branch.
 In the repo folder, you can start the Docker container with the following commands:
 ```sh
 docker-compose -p nosql up -d
 ```